adezfouli/savigp/README.md

                      # do not export training data into csv files
                      False,

-                     # add a small latent noise to the kernel for stability of numerical computations
+                     # add a small latent noise to the kernel for the stability of numerical computations
                      latent_noise=0.001,

                      # for how many iterations each set of parameters will be optimised